vshn/signalilo/README.md

 In order for Signalilo to treat an alert as a heartbeat, the alert must have a label `heartbeat`.
 Signalilo will try to parse the value of that label as a [Go duration].

-If the value is parsed successfully, Signalilo will create a Icinga service check with active checks enabled and with the check interval set to the the parsed duration plus ten percent.
-We add ten percent to the parsed duration to account for network latencies etc, which could otherwise lead to flapping heartbeat checks.
+If the value is parsed successfully, Signalilo will create an Icinga service check with active checks enabled and with the check interval set to the parsed duration plus ten percent.
+We add ten percent to the parsed duration to account for network latencies etc., which could otherwise lead to flapping heartbeat checks.

 [Go duration]: https://golang.org/pkg/time/#ParseDuration

 [webhook_format]: https://prometheus.io/docs/alerting/configuration/#webhook_config.